we-make-websites/wmw-coding-guidelines/css/README.md

 * Elements may change and no longer be a label or input, breaking the CSS, causing maintenance issues so always select with a class
 * With decent BEM naming you shouldn't need to comment your CSS to say what things are or where they sit

+#### Exceptions

-> **❗Exception:** Feel free to write comments to explain why you've done things strangely if you have had to.
+* Feel free to write comments to explain why you've done things strangely if you have had to

 ### [HTML naming](#html-naming)